vikasmotla/Sign-In---Log-In/README.md

 4.Snapshots.

 <br/><br/>
-1. In "Main.html" I have written HTML , CSS ,Bootstrap , JQuery and AJAX code.
+1.In "Main.html" I have written HTML , CSS ,Bootstrap , JQuery and AJAX code.
 The HTML , CSS and Bootsrap are used for designing the Sign up and Log in module.
 I have created two forms - <br/> <br/>
           - Sign Up form : This form is for registration purpose.
 If you are a new member then you need to enter your details to register.
             The email id should be unique and should not be used for another registration.
 On submit it will call SignUp.php through ajax             call <br/>
           - Login form : This form is for Log in.
 If you have registered already then you can login by providing email and password.
 If